-Our net charge-off ratio increased 6 basis points during 2023 due to a higher level of net charge-offs in our commercial loan portfolio driven by the deterioration of a corporate banking loan as well as a higher level of net charge-offs in our consumer loan portfolio due in part to the impact of certain legacy mass market credit cards and other consumer loans which were transferred from held for sale back to held for investment in the fourth quarter of 2022.
+Our net charge-off ratio increased 5 basis points during 2024 due to a higher level of net charge-offs in our commercial loan portfolio driven by the deterioration of two corporate banking loans and two commercial real estate loans.
+The increase in the ratio was partially offset by a lower level of net charge-offs in our consumer loan portfolio driven by improved net charge-offs in residential mortgages reflecting a modest level of net recoveries in 2024 compared with a modest level of net charge-offs in 2023.

-See "Credit Quality" in our 2022 Form 10-K for a discussion of our net charge-off ratio for 2022 compared with 2021.
+See "Credit Quality" in our 2023 Form 10-K for a discussion of our net charge-off ratio for 2023 compared with 2022.